psychopy/psychopy/docs/source/api/sound/microphone.rst

 .. _soundMicrophone:

-:class:`~psychopy.sound.Microphone` - for recording sound
+:class:`~psychopy.sound.microphone.Microphone` - for recording sound
 ---------------------------------------------------------

+.. currentmodule:: psychopy.sound.microphone

 The :class:`Microphone` class provides an interface to audio recording devices connected to the computer.
 As of now, Psychtoolbox is required to use this